rgt47/zztable1/README.md

 ## Features

-- Summarize both categorical and continuous variables
+- Summarize both categorical and continuous variables with appropriate statistics
-- Calculate appropriate statistics (counts, percentages, means, SDs)
+- Calculate counts and percentages for categorical variables
+- Calculate means and standard deviations for continuous variables
-- Compute p-values using appropriate statistical tests
+- Compute p-values using appropriate statistical tests (Fisher's exact test for categorical variables, linear regression for continuous variables)
 - Handle missing data with customizable display options
-- Stratify results by another variable
+- Stratify results by another variable for subgroup analysis
-- Export to LaTeX with customizable styling
+- Export to LaTeX with NEJM-style formatting or custom styling
+- Control display of totals, group sizes, and p-values

 ## Installation